Hejtmus/svelte-lightbox/README.md

 #### `<BodyChild>`

-Makes its children a direct child of `<body>`, this can be especially useful when using CSS frameworks, which can break `z-index` effect in some cases (element with higher index is lower than element with lower index).
+Makes itself a direct child of `<body>`, this can be especially useful when using CSS frameworks, which can break `z-index` effect in some cases (element with higher index is lower than element with lower index).
+Its children are rendered after that move, so anything inside measuring itself measures the place it actually ends up in.

 #### `<ModalCover>`